-The defined benefit pension plan reflects an unfunded liability totaling \$81.2 million at December 31, 2019.
+The defined benefit pension plan reflects an unfunded liability totaling \$57.4 million at December 31, 2020.
 The pension benefits funding status reflects the net of the fair value of the plan assets and the projected benefit obligation at the date of these consolidated financial statements.
 The projected benefit obligation is the actuarial present value of all benefits attributed by the pension benefit formula to employee service rendered prior to the measurement date based on assumed future compensation levels.
-The projected benefit obligation of the plan was \$333.7 million at December 31, 2019, \$274.4 million at December 31, 2018 and \$292.6 million at December 31, 2017.
-The fair value of the plan assets was \$252.5 million at December 31, 2019, \$204.9 million at December 31, 2018 and \$208.0 million at December 31, 2017.
+The projected benefit obligation of the plan was \$359.9 million at December 31, 2020, \$333.7 million at December 31, 2019 and \$274.4 million at December 31, 2018.
+The fair value of the plan assets was \$302.5 million at December 31, 2020, \$252.5 million at December 31, 2019 and \$204.9 million at December 31, 2018.
 The amount of the pension benefits funding status is subject to many variables including performance of plan assets and interest rate levels.
 Therefore, changes in assumptions could significantly affect these estimates.

 Costs are determined for each individual employer based on costs directly related to its current employees as well as an allocation of the remaining costs based proportionately on the estimated ownership percentage of the employer under this plan.
 The Association recognizes its proportional share of expense and contributes a proportional share of funding.
-Total plan expense for participating employers was \$6.8 million in 2019, \$10.8 million in 2018 and \$12.7 million in 2017.
-The Association's allocated share of plan expenses included in salaries and employee benefits was \$145 in 2019, \$223 in 2018 and \$246 in 2017.
-Participating employers contributed \$20.0 million in 2019, \$20.0 million in 2018 and \$246 in 2017.
-The Association's allocated share of the plan is a governmental plan and is not subject to minimum funding requirements, the employers contribute amounts necessary on an actuarial basis to provide the plan with sufficient assets to meet the benefits to be paid to participants.
-The amount of the total employer contributions expected to be paid into the pension plans during 2020 is \$30.0 million.
-The Association's allocated share of these pension contributions is expected to be \$669.
+Total plan expense for participating employers was \$19.5 million in 2020, \$6.8 million in 2019 and \$10.8 million in 2018.
+The Association's allocated share of plan expenses included in salaries and employee benefits was \$358 thousand in 2020. \$145 thousand in 2019 and \$223 thousand in 2018.
+Participating employers contributed \$30.0 million in 2020, \$20.0 million in 2019 and \$20.0 million in 2018 to the plan.
+The Association's allocated share of these pension contributions was \$546 thousand in 2020, \$426 thousand in 2019 and \$413 thousand in 2018.
+While the plan is a governmental plan and is not subject to minimum funding requirements, the employers contribute amounts necessary on an actuarial basis to provide the plan with sufficient assets to meet the benefits to be paid to participants.
+The amount of the total employer contributions expected to be paid into the pension plans during 2021 is \$30.0 million.
+The Association's allocated share of the pension contributions will be included with Western Oklahoma as a result of the merger.
 The amount ultimately to be contributed and the amount ultimately recognized as expense as well as the timing of those contributions and expenses, are subject to many variables including performance of plan assets and interest rate levels.
 These variables could result in actual contributions and expenses being greater than or less than anticipated.

 Postretirement benefits other than pensions are provided through the Farm Credit Foundations Retiree Medical Plan to retired employees of the Association.
 Benefits provided are determined on a graduated scale based on years of service.
 The anticipated costs of these benefits were accrued during the period of the employee's active service.
-Postretirement benefits (primarily health care benefits) included in salaries and employee benefits were income of \$2 in 2019, \$1 in 2018 and \$2 in 2017.
-The Association made cash contributions of \$1 in 2019, \$2 in 2018 and \$2 in 2017.
+Postretirement benefits (primarily health care benefits) included in salaries and employee benefits were income of \$1 thousand in 2020, \$2 thousand in 2019 and \$1 thousand in 2018.
+The Association made no cash contributions in 2020, \$1 thousand in 2019 and \$2 thousand in 2018.